-(Last Updated on : 18/04/2013)
+(Last Updated on : 09/07/2013)

 Hindu Customs and Rituals

-The Hindus celebrate their festivities with their standard ritual of inviting the Brahmin priests to their homes to officiate the rituals with Yagnas and recitation of mantras.
-A detailed series of life-cycle rituals marks the major transitions in the life of the individual.
-Soon after the birth of a child, the Namkaran
+` or process by which Hindu deities are worshipped. `Yajnas` are performed by the holy priests to invoke the divine blessings of Hindu gods and goddesses.
+A detailed series of life-cycle rituals mark the major transitions in the life of the individual.
+Soon after the birth of a child, the `Namkaran

-ceremony is held, which is marked by chanting of Shlokas and singing of hymns.
+` or thread ceremony amongst Brahmins, to demarcate their distinction from the other castes or creeds of the Hindu society.
 The next important transition in life is marriage.
-For most people in India, the exact date and time of the wedding are matters decided by the parents in consultation with astrologers.
+For most Indians, the exact date and time of the wedding are matters decided by the parents in consultation with astrologers.
 Cremation is also on part of the Indian Hindu customary ceremonies

 Muslim Customs and Rituals

-When a Muslim man or woman dies, people are to recite the phrase "lilaha va inna illaha raziun" meaning "We have come from God and unto him we shall return".
-Traditionally loud wailing and show of sadness is prohibited by Muslim law.
-The body is wrapped from head to toe in a white cloth called the Kafan and it is then taken to ten burial ground carried on the shoulders of four people.
-This procession is called the Janasa.
-A prayer called dua is recited en-route.
+When a Muslim man or woman dies, people are to recite the phrase `lilaha va inna illaha raziun` meaning "We have come from God and unto him we shall return".
+Loud wailing and show of sadness is prohibited by Muslim law.
+The body is wrapped from head to toe in a white cloth called the `Kafan` and it is then taken to the burial ground, carried on the shoulders of four people.
+This procession is called the `Janasa`.
+A prayer called `dua` is recited en-route.
 A prayer is said by all members of the congregation following which the body is buried.
-After the body is lowered into the ground, the head is tilted to face the Kaba.
+After the body is lowered into the ground, the head is tilted to face the `Kaba`.
 Perfumed water is sprinkled on the grave and it is neatly sealed with stones, bamboo sticks or wooden boards.
-Handfuls of sand are thrown by the mourners over the grave and then finally it is sealed following which the prayer called Fatiha is said for the deceased.
+Handfuls of sand are thrown by the mourners over the grave and then finally it is sealed following which the prayer called `Fatiha` is said for the deceased.

 Christian Customs and Rituals